Sales of FLISP-linked bonded houses launched at Greenville

-Homes are priced between R649 000 and R720 000 for 2 – 3 bedrooms.
+Homes are priced between R649 000 to R800 000 for 2 – 3 bedrooms.
 Fittings are to a high standard with built-in hobs and ovens in the kitchens and a choice of flooring for living areas and bedrooms.

 The homes fall within the government FLISP (Finance Linked Individual Subsidy Programme) and qualifying buyers can apply for bond assistance that makes the houses highly affordable.
 Economical low pressure gas geysers are a standard fitting, delivering instant hot water to both the bathroom and kitchen.
 The houses all have off-street parking and walled back gardens.